If you want to hit the mute button on conversations at any dinner party, family outing or evening at the pub, bring up the subject of debt.

 Here are five debt help strategies to deal with your debt:

-- Credit counseling: You work with a credit counseling agency that enrolls you in a debt management plan (DMP).
+- Debt Management Program: You work with a nonprofit credit counseling agency that enrolls you in a debt management plan.
+The plans should reduce the interest rate on your debt to somewhere near 8% and make monthly payments affordable.

-- Bankruptcy: You file for either a Chapter 7 bankruptcy, which cancels your debts, or a Chapter 13 bankruptcy, which sets up a years-long repayment plan.
+- Bankruptcy: You file for either a Chapter 7 bankruptcy, which forces you to sell all assets and use the money to pay back creditors, or a Chapter 13 bankruptcy, which allows you to keep some assets and sets up a 5-year repayment plan.

-No matter how your finances currently look, you can improve your situation.
+No matter how your finances currently look, you can improve them.
 Figure out what option is best for you, and then make a commitment to repair your finances and get back on track.